How to Get Ahead of the FSA Acreage Reporting Deadline This Year

 If any of these items are missing, inconsistent with prior years, or misaligned with your CLU boundaries, expect a follow-up from your local FSA office and delays before your report is accepted.

-1. Relying on memory instead of records
+Relying on memory instead of records.

 When you planted field 14 in early May, you knew exactly how many acres went in.
 By July, after two more planting passes and a stretch of 14-hour days, that number is a best guess.
 Records captured at the time, from your planter monitor or farm management software, are far more reliable than memory under pressure.

 CLUs are the official land unit maps FSA uses to identify fields.
 If your precision ag system uses different boundary files, the acreage numbers will conflict with what FSA has on file.
 This is one of the most common reasons reports get flagged.
-Review your CLU data before the season, not during reporting.
+Review your CLU data before the season starts, not during reporting.

-1. Inconsistent data across systems
+Inconsistent data across systems.

 Many farms use several different tools: a planter monitor, a farm management platform, an agronomist's mapping software, and paper field notes.
 When these systems don't connect, you end up with slightly different acre counts for the same field.
 FSA will accept one number, and deciding which one is correct under deadline pressure is a stressful spot to be in.